catherinemoresco/PDFProject/README.md

 ![](readme-assets/Columns.png)

 In each, the red line represents the mean value, and the blue represents the sums.
 The rows show dramatic, evently-spaced peaks which correspond to the text lines and the white space between them.
 The columns show fluctuation, but stay much closer to the mean value, with major peaks at the margins.
+To find where the text is the straightest, we want the horizontal sums to resemble the first of these graphs as closely as possible: with dramatic, evenly spaced peaks.
 We initially used standard deviation as a measure of optimal rotation, but through experimentation we learned that variance was a better metric; extreme outliers, such as those at the margins in the column graph (seen in the image page itself as the dark lines in the margins), can skew the standard deviation more than is desired.

 #### Get Text Lines

 This is arguably the hardest of the tasks we set out to accomplish, and the least perfect.
 Scanned documents are extremely diverse in appearance, and it is difficult to construct an algorithm that works universally.

-Still, we managed to complete an implentation that works for many well-formed documents.
+Nevertheless, we managed to complete an implentation that works for most well-formed documents.
 It works with a series of blurs and filters to create a new image with large white boxes where the words used to be.

 Like this.